 Bare feet is fine

 And that pretty much applies to New Zealand in general.
-Given that our little piece of land at the bottom of the earth broke away from the mass continent of Gondwanaland millions of years before mammals and many other creatures has evolved, we didn’t pick up any beasts or animals that will harm you if you come into contact with it.
+Given that our little piece of land at the bottom of the earth broke away from the mass continent of Gondwanaland millions of years before mammals and many other creatures evolved, we didn’t pick up any beasts or animals that will harm you if you come into contact.
 Apart from one extremely rare species of spider that can make you a little ill, there’s nothing you need to avoid.
-No snakes, bears, tigers, lions, crocodiles, poison dart frogs.
+No snakes, bears, tigers, lions, crocodiles or poison dart frogs.

 So kick your shoes off, anywhere, anytime.
 The worst that might happen is the world’s only alpine parrot (The Kea) might try to steal your shoe laces.